Mongolian voters on election day 2017. Photo credit: Flickr/OSCE Parliamentary Assembly (CC BY-SA 2.0)

 Politics has become gridlocked as a result of hostilities between President Khaltmaagiin Battulga of the DP and the government, appointed by the MPP.
-MPP holds a clear majority in the State Great Khural, Mongolia’s unicameral parliament, with 65 out of 76 seats.
+MPP holds a clear majority in the State Great Khural, Mongolia’s unicameral parliament, reaffirmed in the June 2020 elections (moreover, MPP won the October 2020 local elections).
 Conversely, Battulga narrowly won in Mongolia’s first-ever presidential runoff 2017, but his DP only seven seats in parliament.

 Landlocked Mongolia sits between Russia and China and therefore historically served as a buffer between the two.
 Although Mongolia has been independent from China since 1921, China has sought to exert both economic and political influence on Mongolia.
 However, Mongolians’ historic suspicion of China has limited the success of China’s activities.
 Even though Mongolia has joined the Belt and Road Initiative, the government has set limits on Chinese investment in the country.
 Russia is also starting to get into the game, ramping up its economic and military involvement in Mongolia.